Azure/Microsoft-Defender-for-Cloud/Workflow automation/Jira-Service-Management-Request-Connector/readme.md

 #### 5. JIRA_SERVICE_DESK_ID
 This is the internal, numerical ID of your Jira Service Management project (often different from the Project Key).
 This ID is used by the Service Management REST API endpoint you are calling.

 This is also the trickiest one to find directly in the UI.
-Best option is to use the URL `https://yourJiraInstanceName.atlassian.net/rest/servicedeskapi/servicedesk` and a page JSON returned page should open and the ID should be there.
+Best option is to use the URL `https://yourJiraInstanceName.atlassian.net/rest/servicedeskapi/servicedesk`.
+A page JSON page should open and the ID should be there.

 * **Value format**: A numerical string (e.g., "1", "10002").
 ![Image 1](images/image06.png)